YashIndane/YashIndane/README.md

 - 🌱 I’m currently learning new technologies
 - 👯 I’m looking to collaborate on open source projects

-- Languages , technologies and tools that i am currently using->
+- Languages , technologies and tools that I know ->
 ![](logos.png)